kaustubha-chaturvedi/Go-VS-Django-VS-FastAPI/Readme.md

 # Benchmarking  Server Performance Python's Django vs. Go

 This project benchmarks the performance of Python's Django and DjangoRestFramework and Go servers for GET and POST requests using the Python `requests` library and measures the response times for each iteration.

-Both servers use same production database server running Postgres.
-Each GET and POST Request queries db synchronously.
+- Both servers use same production database server running Postgres.
+- Each GET and POST Request queries db synchronously.
+- First Get and then Post Query request is made to test read write operations.

 ## Setup